 As a generalization, Advaita Vedanta teachings promote killing the Ego.
 Nondual practitioners see the Ego as a baby to love.

 Is the ego a uniquely human characteristic?
 Animals have personalities, but they don’t seem to have what we call an ego.
 What other qualities do humans have that other animals don’t?
 Self-awareness, yes.
 What about choice?
 Animals are bound to their instinct.
 In order to survive, they rely on their instinct.
 Their programming tells them what to do.
 Human beings on the other hand are way less bound to their instinct.
 If they have done enough healing of life’s inevitable traumas, they have the power of choice.
 What if the function of our ego is to be a substitute for instinct?
 Indeed, our ego is a sharp survival tool.
 It has kept us safe for millennia.
+But for indigenous cultures, the mind, the ego is the youngest, the least evolved, wise, and mature yet.

-The ego gives us an extra edge.
+Yes, the ego gives us an extra edge.
 It allows us to know how different we are from others.
 A fox in America does not behave radically differently from another fox, say in Europe or in Asia.
 They don’t create radically different political systems, languages or weapons.
 Yet humans do.
 We have the power to be very different from others who live in other countries.
 It’s our priceless cultural diversity.
 We even have the choice and the power to be different from our parents and our tribe of origin.
 Therein lies the power to be me, to be you, to be different.

 Yet when disconnected from our spiritual roots, the power to be different can lead to extreme separation.
 It can lead to sociopathic behaviors, and we experience Hitler.
 It’s “me” first.
 It’s “me versus them.”

 But what is the ego?
 What is it made of?
 According to Richard Schwartz, PhD, the creator of the Internal Family System (or IFS) model, the ego is the sum of all our parts that are trying to get our needs met.
 It’s the family of voices in our head that tell us what to do.
 They all have their own -often polarized- opinions.
 “You should take that well paid job to be a good provider for your family” says the achiever part.
-“No, you cannot sell oil, you’ll be contributing to the killing of the planet!” says the ethical part.
+“No, you cannot sell oil or chemicals, you’ll be contributing to the killing of the planet!” says the ethical part.
 “But my dad will finally approve of me…” says the little one tenderly.

 Through the practice of IFS meditation, it is possible to reassure and heal our inner polarized parts and voices, so that they’re not hijacking our decision-making process.
 When our parts start to relax and to trust us, we discover that there’s a deep presence inside of us that is powerful and grounded.
 Richard calls it the Self.
 Lissa Rankin, MD calls it the Inner Pilot Light.
 Others have called it the Soul, or the Holy Spirit.